webpy/webpy.github.com/cookbook/uwsgi-nginx.md

 		return [output]

-If upstart is available, create file: /etc/init/mon.conf
+If upstart (as used in Linux Mint 17.2) is available, create file: /etc/init/mon.conf

 	description "mon uwsgi"
 	author "TSC"